antao97/LGM/README.md

 **Updates:**

+- [2022/10/17] The journal preprint version of this paper is available on arXiv.
-- [2022/5/20] Add attack code for 3D point cloud indoor scene semantic segmentation.
+- [2022/05/20] Add attack code for 3D point cloud indoor scene semantic segmentation.

 &nbsp;